 The deliverables for each session are:

-These deliverables should be distributed to seminar members by Thursday at 5 pm, 5 days prior to the Tuesday session.
+These deliverables should be distributed by Thursday at 5 pm, 5 days prior to the Tuesday session.
 These materials will subsequently be housed in the course's password-protected syllabus website.

 It is fine if you change your slide set between the time of submission and the time of your talk.
 After all, this is work-in-progress.
 The point is that we want the audience to have ample time to read over the general nature of what you plan to present in order to provide intelligent feedback.